onigetoc/require2import/README.md

 The motivation behind this tool was to bring the streamlined experience of Python development to the Node.js ecosystem.
 By automating the process of migrating from CommonJS modules to ES modules, require2import allows developers to more easily test and run their Node.js code, without the constant need to switch between the terminal and the code editor, manage dependencies, and handle various edge cases.
 So while require2import can be used for batch conversions of entire directories, its true strength lies in its ability to quickly transform individual files or small sets of files, enabling developers to rapidly iterate and experiment with different Node.js libraries and techniques.

-Install the require2import module as a development dependency (devDependency) rather than a production dependency, unless you have a specific need to include it in the production environment.
+Install the require2import module as a development dependencies (devDependencies) rather than a production dependencies unless you have a specific need to include it in the production environment.
 The require2import module is designed to simplify the process of migrating Node.js projects from CommonJS modules to ES modules, which is a development-specific task.

-### WHy?
+### Why?
-I found that testing and running Node.js code was often more complex and time-consuming compared to the ease of use and flexibility I experienced when working with Python.
-For example, I was able to quickly test a PDF to text conversion using Python libraries in like 2 minutes (i'm just a beginer with Python), but struggled for over an hour to get the equivalent working in Node.js with its dependencies to finnally find the way to do it.
+I found that testing and running Node.js code was often more complex and time-consuming compared to the ease of use and flexibility I experienced when working with Python (i'm just a beginer with Python).
+For example, I was able to quickly test a PDF to text converter using Python libraries in like 2 minutes, but struggled for over an hour to get the equivalent working in Node.js with its dependencies and if it's require to finnally find the way to do it.

 require2import: Transforming require() to import
 ------------------------------------------------